 - Collaborative Management - Each innovation needs to be incubated, developed and managed throughout its lifecycle by collaborative management involving all stakeholders – a “Team around the innovation” approach enabling all stakeholders to see the big picture (adopted from the NHS, some major construction projects and NASA)

 - What Will Happen - Each innovation is planned as a programme that includes iterative elements e.g. Agile techniques from IT and aerospace

 - What Could Happen – use best practice risk management to understand the threats, opportunities and associated actions (to minimise threats and maximise opportunities) and provide powerful decision support and what-if scenarios to explore alternatives

-- What will ensure that it succeeds – wherever the innovation requires change, incorporate change management into the programme to facilitate the transition.
+- What will ensure that it succeeds – incorporate change management practices into the programme to facilitate the transition.

 Do book an online discussion for an informal 30 minutes chat to find out how we do it, and how it might help you.